 After a long evening spent with the Romantic poets or conceptual artists we’re eager to compare notes.
 Bottomless cups of coffee and sugary danish pastries fuel us into the wee hours of the morning.
 Art and consciousness, religion and poetry, love and sex.
 We end up in his orange VW Bug in my driveway wringing the last drops of insight from the day.

 We hatch a plan to sneak out into the night.
 He leaves a note on his bedroom window.
-I sleep through the night and the note is found by his father the next day.
+“I’ve left the window unlocked.
+Don’t tap on the glass.
+Just come in.”
+I sleep through the night, fail to show up as planned.
+The note is found by his father the next day.

-I’m looking into his backyard.
+I’m at Lord Nelson Public School looking into his backyard.
 The duplex is dwarfed by the enormous satellite dish.
-We hide packs of Rothman’s in his basement.
+We hide packs of Rothman’s in his basement, sneak out at night to smoke them near Janice Maxner’s house.
 We lift weights.
 He steals Drambuie from his father’s cupboard.
 “How’s it going, Norville?”
 I gaze up at the doorbell as if I expect to see him sitting there.
+But he’s not there.

-John’s brother is struck and killed by a bus.
+John’s brother is struck and killed by a bus in front of his highschool.

 Larry is killed in a car accident along with two other teen boys.
 His father has visited the site of the accident and is very upset to discover a piece of his son’s skull overlooked by the cleanup crew.
 He calls my dad about it.
 Dad goes there, finds the skull fragment, puts it in a pizza box he had in the trunk of the car, and delivers it to the funeral home.